Skip to content

 Discover our list of the best authors like Ruth Ware.
 Each one has page-turning books that will keep you guessing who committed the crime until the last page.

 Ruth Ware is the pen name for Ruth Warburton, a psychological thriller author from England who has multiple bestsellers.
-Born in 1977 in Lewes, Ware attended Manchester University, and while in college, she became fascinated with Old and Middle English literature.
-After graduation, she worked several odd jobs as a waitress, bookseller, and publicist.
+Born in 1977 in Lewes, Ware attended Manchester University, where she became fascinated with Old and Middle English literature.
+After graduation, she worked several jobs as a waitress, bookseller, and publicist.

 Must-Read Authors Like Ruth Ware